Introduction to Java Cryptography

-- Java Cryptography Architecture is also known for provider architecture as it provides security.
+- This Architecture is also known for provider architecture as it provides security.
 The main goal behind designing this architecture is to separate the cryptography concepts from their actual implementation.
-To achieve this programming language independence, it uses interfaces concept.
-An interface is a set of functions that specifies the behavior of the interface i.e the what interface can do.
+To achieve this programming language independence, it uses the concept of the interface.
+An interface is a set of functions that specifies the behavior of the interface, i.e. the what interface can do.
 It does not show the actual implementation of the interface.
 Let’s see an example to understand this concept better.

-- When we buy a new computer we do not worry about the internal details of the mobile or PC like the electronic components used, chip, current or voltage, etc. We just used a phone or computer without knowing how it works inside.
+- When we buy a new computer, we do not worry about the mobile or PC’s internal details like the electronic components used, chip, current or voltage, etc. We just used a phone or computer without knowing how it works inside.
 This set of internal operations is called implementation.
 We only have an idea about the RAM, memory, battery, etc. Not the internal working.
 In the same way, the interface works in JCA.

 - The main purpose of this is JCA which serves the provision of pluggable architecture.
 That means it allows the user to change the internal details without knowing the router interface.
 JCA provides conceptual cryptographic functionalities and allows them to implement in various ways.
 This allows the different vendors to provide their implementation of cryptographic tools.

-- To achieve this Java, Cryptography Architecture consists of several classed called engine classes.
+- To achieve this, Java, Cryptography Architecture consists of several classes called engine classes.
 Engine class is a logical implementation of cryptographic functionalities.
-There is only a single Java security signature class in this Architecture which represents all the possible variations of digital signature algorithm class.
+There is only a single Java security signature class in this Architecture which represents all the possible variations of the digital signature algorithm class.
 Another class called provider does the actual implementation of this algorithm.

-Java version 2 provides a key tool which is used to store both public key and private key separately.
+Java version 2 provides a key tool that is used to store both public key and private key separately.
 Key tool protects both keys using passwords.
-Key tools use a database to stores the keys, this database is called a Keystore.
+Key tools use a database to stores the keys; this database is called a Keystore.

 Below is the list of services provided by the key tool: